Tauriel: Appearances

 The character of Tauriel was created for the films, having no equivalent character in the original novel.
 She first appears in the second film of the trilogy, The Desolation of Smaug, released December 13, 2013.
 Prior to the decision to have three films instead of two, Tauriel was described as having a more substantial role in what was then the final film, The Hobbit: The Battle of the Five Armies, which had been planned for release in 2013, but was finalized as the third part of the trilogy, which was released in December 2014.

-In The Desolation of Smaug, the hobbit Bilbo Baggins, and thirteen dwarves, while traveling to Lonely Mountain, pass through the black forest of Mirkwood, where they are attacked and captured by giant spiders.
+In The Desolation of Smaug, the hobbit Bilbo Baggins and thirteen dwarves, while traveling to Lonely Mountain, pass through the black forest of Mirkwood, where they are attacked and captured by giant spiders.
 The spiders are then attacked by the Wood Elves, led by Legolas and Tauriel.
 Tauriel in particular saves Kíli by killing two spiders that attacked him, but the Elves subsequently take the dwarves as prisoners for trespassing on their land.

-It is later mentioned that Tauriel is a talented warrior and was therefore made leader of the Mirkwood border guards.
-Legolas, the son of Mirkwood's Elven king Thranduil, is indicated to be attracted to her, but as she is a lowly Silvan Elf, she does not believe herself worthy of him.
+Later, Tauriel is recognized as a talented warrior and therefore leader of the Mirkwood border guards.
+Legolas, the son of Mirkwood's Elven king Thranduil, is attracted to her, but she does not believe herself worthy of him as a Silvian Elf.
 Thranduil, in fact, makes it clear that he does not consider her to be a suitable match for his son and warns her not to give Legolas false hope.

 During the dwarves' imprisonment, Tauriel forms a romantic bond with Kíli.
 When the dwarves escape with Bilbo's help, the pursuing Elves are attacked by orcs, during which Tauriel again uses her fighting skills to save Kíli, though Kíli is struck in the leg with an orc's arrow, which Tauriel later learns from a captured orc is a Morgul-cursed weapon that will slowly kill him.
 Just before Thranduil seals off his kingdom upon learning that an evil entity has returned and is amassing great power in the south, Tauriel goes after the dwarves.
 Legolas follows, and initially tries to convince her to return, but when Tauriel refuses, saying that the Elves are part of Middle-earth and will be drawn into this inevitable war, Legolas joins her pursuit.